-One of the great things about these THC edibles is you can choose from a variety of flavors, all of which are guaranteed to bring back childhood memories.
+One of the great things about these THC edibles is that you can choose from various flavors, all of which are guaranteed to bring back childhood memories.
 Not to mention that they look and taste incredible!

 How to make hard candy edibles:

 - Grease two baking trays, or molds, with cannabutter or regular butter.